aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 | enabled | bool | `false` | Toggle to enable/disable the creation of external-secrets operator related custom resources.
 Should only be set to `true` if the corresponding custom resource definitions are installed in your cluster. |

 ### ExternalSecrets
-Values that can be set at `.Values.externalSecretsOperator.externalSecrets.<Value>`.
-These values are used in the externalsecrets template.
+Values that can be set at `.Values.externalSecretsOperator.externalSecrets.<Value>` to configure the `externalsecrets` template.

 | Value | Type | Default | Description |
 |-------|------|---------|-------------|